 Poaching is illegal.
-People do it for many reasons, which include tradition, money, revenge, and meat for food.
+People do it for many reasons, including tradition, money, revenge, and meat for food.
 Poachers can either be poor locals living in the area or foreigners who are capitalizing on the illegal wildlife trade.
 It is uncontrolled and unmonitored.
 Usually, poachers see wildlife as a common pool resource.
 It often results in over-exploitation, which means that the rarer the animal gets, the higher the price.
 The money that they can get drives poachers to kill as many animals as they can.

 ✅ Video – Why Can’t We Stop Poachers?

 Poaching is different from trophy hunting in the sense that the former is illegal.
 For an in-depth discussion about poaching and why we can’t stop it, you can watch the video below.

 Trophy hunting is legal.
 Usually, trophy hunters are rich foreigners who do the activity for sport and enjoyment.
 It is controlled, monitored, and regulated business.
 Safari game parks need to apply for a government-issued permit for the number of animals they would like to hunt.
 If the animals are to be transported out of the country, permits are required for the transport.

 ✅ Video – Why trophy hunting is legal?

 The video below talks about the different reasons why trophy hunting is legal.
 Learn more about the different reasons by clicking the play button below.

 The Good Side of Trophy Hunting

 Trophy hunting is a controversial issue that has sparked debate throughout the world.
-The impact of trophy hunting on wildlife population can be superficial at first glance, but the more that you look into it, you will find out that it is more complicated.
+The impact of trophy hunting on the wildlife population can be superficial at first glance, but the more you look into it, you will find out that it is more complicated.
 Trophy hunting can cause harm to the environment, most especially when done illegally.
 On the other hand, there are also good things that trophy hunting can provide.
 The following are some of the good things about trophy hunting.